Apple hires ex-Google AI scientist who resigned after colleagues' firings

 As one of the early leaders of the Google Brain research team, Bengio advanced the “deep learning” algorithms that underpin today’s AI systems for analyzing images, speech and other data.

-Reporting by Paresh Dave and Stephen Nellis; Editing by Aurora Ellis and David Evans
+Reporting by Paresh Dave and Stephen Nellis; Editing by Aurora Ellis, David Evans and Richard Pullin

 Our Standards: The Thomson Reuters Trust Principles.